pivotal-cf/pivnet-resource/README.md

   - `none`: the order they come back from Pivotal Network.
   - `semver`: by semantic version, in descending order from the highest-valued version.
+  - `last_updated`: by last updated at time, in descending order from the most recently updated version.

 ## Example pipeline configuration